All Products

 HTTP/1.1

-• The server uses Vary: Accept-Encoding to inform the recipient, such as a POP, that the requested resource has two variants.
-One of the variants is compressed, and the other is not compressed.
-When the client sends requests to DCDN for the same resource, the browser with an outdated version requires the resource to be uncompressed to prevent incompatibility.
-The browser with the latest version requires the resource to be compressed to reduce data transfer.
+• The server uses Vary: Accept-Encoding to inform the recipient, such as a DCDN POP, that the requested resource has two variants (compressed and uncompressed).
+When the client sends requests to DCDN for the same resource, older browsers receive the uncompressed resource (to avoid compatibility issues), while newer browsers receive the compressed resource (to reduce data transfer traffic).

-• The server uses Vary: User-Agent to identify the browsers that initiate the requests and inform the recipient, such as a POP, of the browser types.
-The POP caches variants based on the browser types.
+• The server uses Vary: User-Agent to identify the type of the browser that sends the request, and informs the recipient, such as a DCDN POP, to cache different versions of the resource based on the browser type.

 Vary: Accept-Encoding